 Scholarships and Financial Aid

 Used by some private colleges for awarding both financial and merit-based aid.
 There is a fee for this service, and is mandatory at certain colleges.
-Use this link to look up your colleges to see if the CSS Profile is a required step for you
+Is the CSS Profile a required step for you?

 Net Price Calculator Lookup

 Students can directly link to any college's (in the USA) Net Price Calculator or Financial Aid website.